surniaulula/wpsso/readme.txt

 WC Tested Up To: 5.7.0
 Stable Tag: 9.1.0

-Rank higher and improve click through rates by presenting your content at its best on social sites and in search results.
-Boost your ranking and click through rates by presenting your content at its best on social sites and in search results.
+Advanced WordPress SEO structured data plugin to present your content at its best on social sites and in search results.

 == Description ==